 Both the National Park and beaches offer complete facilities that even include hotels.
 Public restrooms are available at each attraction, not merely at the gate of Alas Purwo.
 Professional park rangers stand by on-site, and they can act as guides as well.
 The fee for a park ranger/guide is about Rp75.000 to Rp150.000 per day.

 How to Get To Alas Purwo National Park

-There are no public transportations yet.
+There are no public transportation yet.
 The only option now is to rent a car or motorcycle.
 The route from Banyuwangi: Banyuwangi – Rogojampi – Srono – Muncar – Pasar Anyar – Tegaldimo – Makadam – Rawabendo – Alas Purwo.